How to combat loneliness as a student over Christmas

 Loneliness as a student at Christmas

 Christmas.
 A time of presents and festivities, family and home.
-After the long year that 2020 has been, this time of rest is welcomed by almost everyone.
+After the long year this has been, this time of rest is welcomed by almost everyone.
 But for some students, it is the loneliest time of the year.

 They say that Christmas is a time of year to be spent with family and loved ones.
 But for some university students, especially this year, this is not what their Christmas will be like.
 Research from Togetherall in 2019 found that some 750,000 students stay at their university accommodation over the Christmas period; that’s as many as one in three.
 There are many reasons why these students stay at university.
 Maybe they don’t get on with their family, maybe they can’t afford the travel, maybe they’re working and can’t get back in time.
 Or this year, maybe they have tested positive for Covid-19 and they can’t leave.